Cat Vaccination Schedule: Essential Shots and When to Get Them

 - Rabies: A fatal virus that affects the nervous system and can be transmitted to humans.
 Rabies vaccination is required by law in many areas and is considered essential for all cats.

-This combination of vaccines—often referred to as the “core set”—is designed to provide strong protection against serious illnesses.
+This combination of vaccines—often referred to as the “core set”—provides strong protection against serious illnesses.
 Starting these vaccines at the right age and following up with boosters helps your cat build long-term immunity.

-According to Kirk’s Current Veterinary Therapy, a widely respected reference in veterinary education, immunity to core viral vaccines can last for many years—sometimes for the cat’s lifetime.
+According to Kirk’s Current Veterinary Therapy, immunity to core viral vaccines can last for many years—sometimes for a cat’s lifetime.
+Avoiding unnecessary over-vaccination helps protect your cat’s long-term health.

 Cats need different vaccination support depending on their age and health.
 Rather than memorizing a complex timeline, it’s helpful to follow general guidelines and then work with your vet to fine-tune the plan based on lifestyle and risk level.